Changes in Hours and Visitation Updated 9/14/2020

-- All patients, visitors, staff, vendors, and volunteers are required to wear a mask that covers the nose and mouth.
-Visitors who are not able or willing to wear a mask for the duration of their visit will not be permitted to enter CVMC facilities.
+- All outpatients, visitors, staff, vendors and volunteers are required to wear a mask that covers the nose and mouth for the entire time they are in the building.
+Visitors who are not able or willing to wear a mask for the duration of their visit will not be permitted entry to CVMC facilities.
+Commercial masks with outflow vents are not permitted.

 - Everyone entering CVMC buildings and clinics will be screened for COVID-19 symptoms.
 This screening will include a temperature check.
-Those not meeting screening requirements will not be allowed to enter unless cleared by the receiving department, in which case they will be brought to a separate room to wait to be escorted to their destination.
+Outpatients not meeting screening requirements will not be allowed to enter unless cleared by the receiving department in which case they will be brought to a separate room to wait to be escorted to their destination.
+Visitors not meeting screening requirements will not be allowed to enter.

 - ADA service animals are permitted.
-All other animals, including previously approved therapy dogs/support animals, are not allowed at this time.
+All others animals, including previously approved therapy dogs/support animals, “service animals in training” are not allowed at this time.

 Inpatient/Acute Care and Emergency Department:

-- No visitors for COVID-19 positive or COVID-19 rule-out patients.
+- No visitors for COVID-19 positive patients or persons under investigation (PUIs).

-- All designated visitors/support persons must be over the age of 16 and will be identified by the patient.
-They must pass the health screening upon entry and wear a mask for the duration of their visit.
+- All designated visitors/support persons/exceptions must be over the age of 16.
+They must pass the health and travel screening upon entry and wear a mask for the duration of their visit.

-- If the designated visitor is present at the time of the patient’s admission, they will share their contact information and wear a visitor wristband.
+- If the designated visitor is present at the time of the patient’s admission, they will share their contact information and be provided a visitor wristband.

-- Designated visitors not present at the time of admission may enter at the main entrance between 10 am and 6 pm and proceed to the information desk to present their ID to receive a wristband.
+- Designated visitors not present at the time of admission would enter at the main entrance between 10am and 6pm and proceed to the information desk to present their ID to receive a wristband.

-- The designated visitor will show the screeners their wristband and sign the visitor log book at the information desk each time they visit.
+- The designated visitor is to show the screeners their wristband and sign the visitor log book at the information desk each time they visit.

 - Designated visitors for patients in the Emergency Department and Surgical Services do not need wristbands.